eosphoros-ai/DB-GPT/README.md

 ## Acknowledgement

-The achievements of this project are thanks to the technical community, especially the following projects:
+This project is standing on the shoulders of giants and is not going to work without the open-source communities.
+Special thanks to the following projects for their excellent contribution to the AI industry:
 - [FastChat](https://github.com/lm-sys/FastChat) for providing chat services
 - [vicuna-13b](https://lmsys.org/blog/2023-03-30-vicuna/) as the base model
 - [langchain](https://langchain.readthedocs.io/) tool chain